Detailed Schedule of meeting times: click here

 Table Hoppers We go all over the city: have fun, good food, and conversation.
 Members take turns hosting: make reservations, ensure restaurant will give separate cheques, is still open.

-To be or Not to be This group attends local theatre productions
+To be or Not to be This group attends local/community theatre productions/performances.

 Walk and Talk Research indicates that lively activity enhances physical and mental health.
 So join our congenial group as we enjoy nature in parks and ravines.
 We walk twice a month on cleared paths, and we always carry a cellphone.